 Another of the massive springs common to the Florida Aquifer feeds the Homosassa River, and manatees are known to swim several miles up the stream to congregate near the source.
-We chose this tour because it is usually less crowded, the water is often clearer, and the added bonus of getting to see some monkeys.
+We chose this tour because it is usually less crowded, the water is often clearer, and it had the added bonus of getting to see some monkeys.

 Yup, monkeys, as in more fun than a barrel of.
 Just after leaving the dock our boat passed by the famous monkey island of The Homosassa Riverside Resort.
 The five resident spider monkeys all gave us a good show, climbing trees and swinging from ropes while we cruised by.
 Our captain, Laura, explained how the little primates got there.

 Dr. John Hamlet was convinced to move to Florida by the resort’s colorful owner G. A. “Furgy” Furgason.
 It seems the good doctor had been using monkeys to study the polio vaccine and Furgy, always the promoter, had the idea that they might make a good tourist attraction.
 After dredging in the marina created a pile of rocks just offshore from his businesses, Furgy had his monkey island.

 Another fifteen minutes or so up the river and we were wetsuited up and ready to go.
 But first the rules.
 Manatees are protected by several state and federal laws, so it is strictly forbidden to harass them in any way.
 No chasing, poking, scaring, riding, or in any way going cowboy with the sea cows is allowed.
 It is not a roundup, pardner.